A Tale of Two Families

 1. Accept an invitation for your family to join our family of Cultural Conservationists.
 Click here!

-2. Read the only book that explains how you can discover the joy of music, the delight of language, and pride of achievement in the age of trash talk and MTV.
+2. Read the only book that explains how you can discover the joy of music, the delight of language, and pride of achievement in the age of trash talk and cultural chaos.
 Click here!